 Roll the die.
 You only escape on a 5 or better.
-Some items or abilities make it easier or harder to run away.
+Some Styles and items make it easier or harder to run away.
 And some monsters are fast or slow, and give you a penalty or bonus to your roll.